GCuser99/VBA-UserForm-to-twinBASIC/README.md

 # VBA-UserForm-to-twinBASIC
 A simple VBE add-in for converting VBA UserForms for use in twinBASIC

 The new and promising twinBASIC IDE and compiler (under development) does not yet support VBA UserForms.
 It does however have its own native Form designer and associated controls.
-This simple VBE add-in for Excel converts the state of your UserForm and controls as much as possible into a twinBASIC form into a format that can be imported directly into twinBASIC.
+This simple VBE add-in for Excel converts the state of your UserForm and controls (as much as is possible) into a twinBASIC form in a format that can be imported directly into twinBASIC.

 Show a few examples: